The Company Agreement Explained: Involuntary Transfers v. Voluntary Transfers

 July 25, 2014 | By Vela Wood

-I often get asked by clients about what happens when members of LLCs die, get divorced, want to sell their interest to another member or third party, etc. All of these transfers fall into two categories, involuntary transfers and voluntary transfers, and the company agreement of the LLC should address both involuntary transfers and voluntary transfers.
+We often get asked by clients about what happens when members of LLCs die, get divorced, want to sell their interest to another member or third party, etc. All of these transfers fall into two categories: involuntary transfers and voluntary transfers, and the company agreement of the LLC should address both involuntary transfers and voluntary transfers.

-When I use the word “transfer” in this blog, it can mean a sale, gift, assignment, donation, or any other form of transfer.
-Just make sure “transfer” is defined in your company agreement so there is no ambiguity about what it means.
+“Transfer” can mean a sale, gift, assignment, donation, or any other form of transfer.
+Make sure “transfer” is defined in your company agreement so there is no ambiguity about what it means.

 What’s the Difference?

-Below are a few examples of involuntary and voluntary transfer
+Below are a few examples of involuntary and voluntary transfers:

 Why Does it Need to be Addressed in the Company Agreement?

 How would you feel if your business partner decided he wanted to sell his interest in the LLC to a third party who you believed wasn’t a good fit?
 Additionally, because Texas is a community property state, a married member’s interest is owned 50/50 between husband and wife.
 If a divorce occurs, the other spouse owns half of your interest even though he or she isn’t a member of the LLC.
 Both of these situations, along with others, can occur if you don’t have a company agreement in place.

 The company agreement should address who has the first right to purchase interests in the event the LLC or another member wants to sell their interest.
 For example, should the existing members have the right to approve the transfer, and do you want the company to have the first right to purchase the interest or do you want the existing members to have the first right?
 The company agreement should also address what happens when a member gets divorced, when a member dies, and when a member files for bankruptcy.
 LLCs are very flexible and allow members to decide the procedures that should be put in place when these situations arise.